revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 ---
 title: A simple FBD analysis
 subtitle: Joint inference of divergence times and phylogenetic relationships of fossil and extant taxa from morphological data
-authors:  Tracy A. Heath, Josh Justison, Joëlle Barido-Sottani, and Walker Pett
+authors:  Joëlle Barido-Sottani, Josh Justison, Walker Pett, and Tracy Heath
 level: 1
 order: 15
 prerequisites:
 - intro
 - mcmc
 exclude_files:
-index: true
+index: false
 redirect: false
 ---

 {% section Overview | overview %}

-This tutorial shows a simple phylogenetic analysis of extant and fossil bear species (family Ursidae), using morphological data as well as fossil occurrence data from the fossil record.
+This tutorial provides a guide to using RevBayes to perform a simple phylogenetic analysis of extant and fossil bear species (family Ursidae), using morphological data as well as the occurrence times of lineages from the fossil record.

 {% section Introduction | introduction %}

 To get an overview of the model, it is useful to think of the model as a generating process for our data.
 Suppose we would like to simulate our fossil and morphological data; we would consider two components ({% ref fig_overview_gm %}):

 - **Time tree model**: This is the diversification process that describes the how a phylogeny is generated as well as when fossils are sampled along each lineage on the phylogeny.
 This component generates the phylogeny, divergence times, and the fossil occurrence data.
 The tree topology and node ages are parameters of the model that generates our morphological characters.
 - **Discrete morphological character change model**: This model describes how discrete morphological character states change over time on the phylogeny.
-The generation of observed morphological data is governed by other model components including the substitution process, how rates vary among characters in our matrix and among branches on the tree.
+The generation of observed morphological character states is governed by other model components including the substitution process and variation among characters in our matrix and among branches on the tree.

-These two components, or modules, will create the backbone of our inference model and reflect our prior beliefs on how the tree, fossil data, and morphological trait data occur.
+These two components, or modules, form the backbone of the inference model and reflect our prior beliefs on how the tree, fossil data, and morphological trait data are generated.
 We will provide a brief overview of the specific models used within each component while pointing to other tutorials that implement alternative models.

 {% figure fig_overview_gm %}
 <img src="figures/tikz/model_overview.png" width="700" />